 The demand for students graduating from education programs continues to grow.
-Whether urban, suburban, or rural, school districts across Iowa, Nebraska, South Dakota, Minnesota, and throughout the United States need qualified educators to fill positions.
-While the need for highly qualified teachers spans all areas of teaching, the demand is especially high for teachers of special education, English as a second language, Spanish, science, and agricultural education.
+Whether urban, suburban, or rural, school districts across Iowa need highly qualified teachers to fill positions.
+While the need for educators spans all areas of teaching, the demand is especially high for teachers of special education, english as a second language, spanish, science, and agricultural education.
 Schools need passionate, caring, well-prepared teachers to nurture and empower young learners to become leaders of tomorrow.

 About Education at Morningside:

 - Morningside University’s Sharon Walker School of Education cultivates highly effective educators who are committed to the belief that every student will learn.

 - Faculty are seasoned professionals who are well-versed in innovative practices thanks to their K-12 teaching experience, ongoing research, collaboration with local educators and schools, and active participation with professional education organizations.

 - Professors create interactive learning environments where students thrive as they develop communication, collaboration, and leadership skills that help them grow to be highly effective educators.

 - Beginning the first year on campus through semester-long full-day student teaching experiences during the senior year, students work alongside practicing teachers in local classrooms, gaining a variety of field experiences

 - Morningside University’s School of Education develops outstanding teachers who are well-prepared with strong knowledge, skills, and dispositions that teachers need and who principals want to hire.